olashlool/reading-notes/ExceptionHandling/ExceptionHandling.md

 ### Debugging
 >  it means removing bugs from your code.
-> - debugger actively monitors everything that’s happening as the program runs.
+> - debugger actively monitors everything thatï¿½s happening as the program runs.
 > - can pause the app at any point to examine its state.

 To start Debugging